 Now, that stress comes in a different form.
 I usually open the cafe on Friday, so before that, I have to prepare everything for all the guests.
 It’s tedious but fun.

 For example, I have to cut the grass around the property.
 And with 10,000 square feet of land, that will take me three days.

 The service standard here is also relatively high, so I have to ensure all the little things are done perfectly so that customers are happy.
 Chopsticks must have paper sleeves, the tables must be clean at all times, and you cannot leave used cutlery when the next guest sits and so on.

 That’s the kind of stress I have to deal with, but at the same time, I’m enjoying nature all around.
 I get to eat fresh food here, and it’s much more relaxing than the documentary production system.

 For me, Singapore is stressful because it’s all city.
 Sure, we have natural reserves such as Chek Jawa and Sungei Buloh, but it’s not the same.
 I live 450 meters above sea level— when I open my door, I immediately see a mountain.

 The other nice thing about Japan is that people respect privacy and human rights.
 No one will put you in jail if you say something against the government.

 Here, the government will not do anything to you, and there’s almost complete freedom of speech.
 I say complete because there are some bad eggs here and there, but you feel free in Japan.

 In Japan, no one pushes their opinion on you.
 For instance, no one passes remarks on another person’s farm.
 If you farm your way, it is your way.
-Nobody will tell you how to be or how to farm; they will just comment, “oh, those crops look very nice.”
+Nobody will tell you how to farm; they will just comment, “Oh, those crops look very nice.”